 In addition to departing from Airlie Beach, you can also depart from Hamilton Island or Daydream Island.

 From Hamilton Island – You can arrive at Whitehaven Beach within 30 minutes via high-speed catamaran, a ferry that departs from Airlie Beach and passes through Hamilton Marina or you can depart from the Hamilton Island Air Terminal via a 30-minute scenic helicopter flight, 10-minute helicopter ride or by seaplane.

 From Daydream Island – Whitehaven Beach can be reached with a 25-minute ferry ride across the Coral Sea.

 Travel Distances To Whitehaven Beach

-If you are coming from Cairns, Brisbane, Sydney or Melbourne, you would want to take a flight into one of the two main airports that services Whitsundays.
+If you are coming from Cairns, Brisbane, Sydney or Melbourne, you would want to take a flight to one of the two main airports that service Whitsundays.
 Which would be the Great Barrier Reef Airport on Hamilton Island or the Whitsunday Coast Airport at Proserpine.

 Great Barrier Reef Airport provides an access point to the islands and the Great Barrier Reef, whilst Whitsundays is considered the gateway to the region.
 From Brisbane, the distance is about 1215km, from Sydney it’s about 1520 km, from Melbourne you are looking at about 1987 km and from Cairns to Hamilton and to Whitehaven you are looking at about 508 km.